remcmanu/cse321-project3/README.md

 CSE 321 Project 3

 Project Description:
-	Project 3 is centered around building a combination lock / security system.
-Using a matrix keypad, we enter an input (in this case the last 4 digits of our person number).
+	Project 3 is centered around building a combination lock / security system like in project 2.
+    However, this time alongside the matrix keypad several accommodations are made for accessibility.
+    One enters an input on the matrix keypad numerically, or alternatively through the use of IR sensors and binary to accommodate those who can't press buttons.
+    Likewise, the output is displayed on the LCD again, but also on a series of 7 segment displays, the larger font helping the visually impaired.
+A buzzer will give tactile/audio feedback for the further impaired.
+Lock status will be redundantly reported with LEDs.
+    Input is in this case the last 4 digits of a UBIT person number.
 This will update a lock state, displayed on an external LCD.
-For bonus points, a reset mechanism (in this case pressing the '*' symbol) was included to restart typing in a password at any point.

 Contribitor List:
 	remcmanu@buffalo.edu